 PALS is excited to welcome a post by Jessica Kirzane.
 Kirzane is an Assistant Instructional Professor in Yiddish at the University of Chicago.
 This is the first of two posts discussing how to incorporate Yiddish translations of American literature into the American literature classroom.
+You can find part two of the series here.

 I think it was October of last year when I was scrolling through Twitter, and I saw a tweet from PALS about the kinds of posts that seem to be attracting the most attention.
 According to the post, teachers are not necessarily looking for new texts to teach, and indeed instructors of American literature may not even have much curricular flexibility and may be expected to teach within a certain accepted canon.
 But even so, the tweets explained, teachers are looking for new and innovative ways to open up these tried and true texts to new ways of reading that are more critical or diverse or simply that are fresh and new.